OUR 45TH ANNIVERSARY!

 2021 Confirmed Vendors: Canoe Carving, Polk County Woodturners, SWEAT – Early American Trades, The Country Boutique – Candle Making, Artisan Blacksmith, Civil War Camp – Reenactors & Cooking, Florida Citrus Hall of Fame – Miss Florida Citrus and Citrus Labels, a 1861 Cracker Chuck Wagon & Pioneer Camp, Funerary & Historic Cemetery Display, Pine Needle Baskets, PT Mortimer Medicine & Magic Show

 Become a sponsor and support local heritage.

-Sponsorship funds allow us to offer the best vendors, music and more for our community festival.
+Sponsorships range from $250 - 5,000, and allow us to offer the best vendors, music and more for our community festival.
 All funds raised from the Pioneer Days Festival directly support the event and the Lake Wales History Museum’s ongoing historic preservation, educational programming, and museum exhibits.